MoacirSchmidt/dart_mssql/README.md

 # Important

-- This package is not suitable for mobile projects.
-It only runs on Server-Side Dart.
+- This package is not suitable for flutter or web projects.
+It only runs on server-side apps.
-- Works only on Windows (32bits or 64bits)
+- It works only on Windows (32bits or 64bits)
 - You have to install OLE DB Driver
 - You have to install Microsoft Visual C++ Redistributable
 - dart_mssql_32.dll (32-bit) and dart_mssql_64.dll (64-bit) are the compiled versions of the driver.
 Rename to "dart_mssql.dll" according to your needs and copy it to the main directory of your project.